janeslagle/Reinforcement-Learning-138/FinalProject/README.md

 ## Getting Started

-To get started, download the code package,
+(1) To get started, download the code package

-Access the project folder,
+(2) Access the project folder via your terminal

-Create a virtual environment,
+(3) Create a virtual environment

 ```{.py}
 python -m venv .venv
 ```

-Activate the environment,
+(4) Activate the environment

 ```{.py}
 source .venv/bin/activate
 ```

-Install the required packages by using the pip command in terminal,
+(5) Install the required packages by using the pip command in terminal

 ```{.py}
  pip install -r requirements.txt